reimagined/resolve/docs/Tutorials/Hacker News Tutorial.md

 # Reproducing Hacker News using ReSolve

-> Note: this tutorial is actual for 0.10.0 version.
+> Note: This tutorial is relevant for the reSolve version 0.10.0.

 This tutorial shows you how to create a **Hacker News** application and consists of the following steps: